smatechnologies/ibm-i-agent-docs/docs/message-management/logs.md

   -   N = None
   -   (There will be no log entry for Both)
 - End?:
-  -   The End Job option: Specified only by job-level message responses defined in the OpConUser Interfacejob master, this option can force a job to end even if the response to the error message would normally allow the job to continue.
+  -   The End Job option: Specified only by job-level message responses defined in the OpCon User Interface job master, this option can force a job to end even if the response to the error message would normally allow the job to continue.
 (This option is not supported by the LSAM general message management table.)
   -   Y = yes, end the job when this message qualifies for a response.
   -   N = no, allow the job to continue (unless the message was an error that prevents the job from completing).
 - Message reply: The value supplied by the LSAM message manager to answer a message requiring a reply, if the Answer Type was R or B.